Backscatter map with water column anomalies over a live seep

 - Interpretation Products

-- Drop Coring - including 17 seabed heat flow measurements and 253 seabed cores
+- Drop Coring - including 17 seabed heat flow measurements and 253 cores

-Multibeam bathymetry and backscatter surveys provide a comprehensive view of the seafloor in a cost-effective and efficient way and complement traditional tools such as seismic, gravity, and magnetics.
+Multibeam bathymetry and backscatter surveys provide a comprehensive view of the seafloor cost-effectively and efficiently and complement traditional tools such as seismic, gravity, and magnetics.

 We have acquired over 82,000 km2 of multibeam data at water depths between 750-3,500 meters, and have high-graded the huge amount of anomalies identified in the data.
 The project is in partnership with the DPR, Nigeria through our local joint venture company, TGS-Petrodata.